Theta Operator Equals Fontaine Operator on Modular Curves: Introduction

-I would like thank my advisor Vincent Pilloni for introducing me to the subject, for his constant encouragement and support, and for numerous fruitful discussions that make this work possible.
+I would like to thank my advisor Vincent Pilloni for introducing me to the subject, for his constant encouragement and support, and for numerous fruitful discussions that make this work possible.
 I also benefit greatly from conversations with Lue Pan and Juan Esteban Rodr\'iguez Camargo, and I want to thank them for sharing their beautiful ideas.
-I would like to thank Longke Tang for suggesting the stacky approach that simplify the proof in Subsection \ref{subsectionInterludeEinfty}.
+I would like to thank Longke Tang for suggesting the stacky approach that simplifies the proof of Proposition \ref{propf*equalsE0}.
 I want to thank Vincent Pilloni, Lue Pan, Arthur-César Le Bras and Juan Esteban Rodr\'iguez Camargo for their comments and corrections on the earlier drafts of this work.
-I also want to thank George Boxer, Valentin Hernandez, Andrew Graham, Arthur-César Le Bras, Zhouhang Mao, Junhui Qin, Liang Xiao, Qixiang Wang, and Zhixiang Wu for helpful exchanges.
+I wish to express special thanks to the anonymous referee for the careful proofreading of this paper which improved greatly the presentation.
+I also want to thank George Boxer, Valentin Hernandez, Andrew Graham, Arthur-César Le Bras, Zhouhang Mao, Junhui Qin, Liang Xiao, Qixiang Wang, Zhixiang Wu and Daming Zhou for helpful exchanges.
 Part of this work was done during my stay at BICMR, and I would like to thank Liang Xiao and Jun Yu for their hospitality.
-This work was written when the author was a PhD student at the Université Paris-Saclay.
+This work was written when the author was a PhD student at the Université Paris-Saclay, supported by CDSN (contrat doctoral spécifique normalien).